IdoBn/tls1.3/README.md

 ## TLS 1.3 HTTP Get Request
 First thing's first we want to find a server that will be able to answer a TLS 1.3 HTTP Get request.

 Using https://www.cdn77.com/tls-test we tested www.cloudflare.com for TLS 1.3 support and it looks like it supports TLS 1.3.

-We want to be able to test the curl server so we will need a curl clinet for this we will need to compile curl from source because on mac os it doesn't come pre compiled to support TLS 1.3.
-See this site for how to compile curl on mac os https://curl.haxx.se/mail/lib-2002-01/0019.html

 A site that will be super helpful during our development is [TLS 1.3 illustrated](https://tls13.ulfheim.net/)